 - On Authentication Success - triggered when an app is successfully authenticated

-When expecting any Events under Global, the Stage will remain blank.
-There will, however, be
+When expecting any Events under Journey, the Stage will remain blank.
+There will, however, be a populated Inspector, in which the Actions Builder can be used to assign the Event an Action Chain.

 Note that when examining the Event Session Started – the Starting Event – out of the box, it comes pre-populated with an Action Chain, which automates the process of initializing the Actor when Journeys begin with an incoming call or texts: